greg-md/php-orm/README.md

 _Example 3:_

-Let say you have a students table and want to delete students that were not admitted in the current year:
+Let say you have students table and want to delete students that were not admitted in the current year:

 ```php
 $query = $driver->delete()